Adeseye/PROJECT-6/project6.md

 Launch the Linux Webserver, open terminal to begin configuration.

-Run *lsblk* command to inspect what block devices are attached to the server.
+Run <code>lsblk</code> command to inspect what block devices are attached to the server.

 ![alt text](./Images/Second%20Attempt/step%201%20lsblk.JPG)

-Run *gdisk* utility to create a single partition on each of the 3 disks
+Run <code>gdisk</code> utility to create a single partition on each of the 3 disks

 <code>sudo gdisk /dev/xvdf</code>